Possession and Eviction -

 Frequently Asked Questions

-If you have received any letters from your Landlord, the Council or the Court threatening you with eviction or legal action, FREE Legal Advice may be available to you.
+If you have received any letters from your Landlord, the Council or the Court threatening you with eviction or legal action, FREE Legal Advice may be available to you (subject to means test).
 Despite the Legal Aid cuts of April 2013, a number of Housing problems are still covered by Legal Aid.
 Losing your home is one of them.

 Here at T.A.Law we can assist you at all stages of the Possession Procedure or Eviction process.
 Whether you have received a ‘Notice Seeking Possession’, ‘Claim form for Possession’, or ‘Notice of Eviction’ free advice and representation may be available to you, providing you satisfy the financial conditions of Legal Aid funding.

 “My Landlord/The Council are trying to evict me”

 This is a statement used commonly by our clients when an initial Notice seeking Possession is received.
 However, there are a number of defences which may be available to tenants to try to stop a potential eviction.
 Whether your landlord is alleging rent arrears or Anti-Social Behaviour, it is best to obtain legal advice whether you agree with the allegations against you or not.